Viewing Course History

 Compulsory Residential Schools

-The Bachelor of Exercise and Sport Sciences course has compulsory residential schools that are offered for first year, second year, and third year exercise and sport sciences coded units (ESSC). these residential schools are to be attended by students studying via Online.
-Residential schools for these units are held in Rockhampton with some units offering an additional residential school in Mackay.
+The Bachelor of Exercise and Sport Sciences course has compulsory residential schools that are offered for first year, second year, and third year exercise and sport sciences coded units (ESSC).
+These residential schools are to be attended by students studying via On-Campus and Mixed-Mode enrolment.
+Residential schools for these units are held in Cairns, Mackay and Rockhampton.
 See the Residential School Timetable in this Handbook.

 Where possible, the residential schools are presented in a block format that attempts to combine ESSC coded units with non-ESSC coded units to reduce travel requirements for residential schools.
-Students are also advised to be aware of possible residential school requirements in units within their chosen minor.
+Students are also advised to be aware of possible residential school requirements in units within their chosen minor, as well as potential clashes that may occur.

 Students completing study part-time should carefully select units with residential schools in the same year of study to minimise travel requirements.